The

 battle of Thermopylae is often used as an example of the advantages of training, equipment, and good use of terrain as force multipliers, and has become a symbol of courage against overwhelming odds.

-2.Battle of Thermopylae (353 BC), the blocking of the pass during the Third Sacred War, by the Athenians against Philip II of
+2.Battle of Thermopylae (353 BC), the blocking of the pass during the Third Sacred War, by the Athenians against

 Macedon.